artemsites/dom-reactive/README.md

 # Dom Library - a brief summary
 1. The library works with a real DOM tree.
-> Unlike Vue and React, which work with a virtual DOM and then render the results to the real DOM!
+> Unlike Vue, which work with a virtual DOM and then render the results to the real DOM!
 2. A valid HTML API is used, as a result, the library does not create validation errors https://validator.w3.org /
 > Unlike Vue, which, when used in the HTML markup of a classic website, creates HTML validation errors!